project-march/ProjectMarch/doc/using_the_march_exoskeleton/connecting_to_the_exoskeleton.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is a very simple test to make sure you followed :ref:`preparation-before-connecting-label` correctly.

-- Run :code:`roscore` in a terminal on the |M4| exoskeleton computer (you can always do this via SSH).
+- Run :code:`roscore` in a terminal on the |march| computer (you can always do this via SSH).
 - Run :code:`rostopic list` in a terminal on your computer.
 This command should give the output **/rosout /rosout_agg**
-- Run :code:`rostopic echo /march/test` in a new terminal on the |M4| exoskeleton computer.
+- Run :code:`rostopic echo /march/test` in a new terminal on the |march| computer.
 This command gives a warning.
 - Now publish a message with the command :code:`rostopic pub /march/test std_msgs/String "data: 'Hello World'"`
-- The message is send and received successful if you received the message in the |M4| exoskeleton computer.
+- The message is send and received successful if you received the message in the |march| computer.